 Next, measure the distance from that mark to the end of the sheet, in a straight line and at a right angle to the edge of the sheet.
 This will give you the length of your foot.

-How do you choose your boot size according to your foot length?
+Choose your boot size according to your foot length

 It is always advisable to have a small space of about ten millimeters between the inner heel of the shoe and your own heel, open shoe.
 This space is calculated for the standard thickness of a sock and a certain comfort.
 Brands include this space in their correspondence table and you don’t have to add anything to your foot measurement.

-If with your length of foot you are between two sizes recommended by the manufacturer, it is always preferable to take the size just above.
+With the length of your foot, you are between two sizes recommended by the manufacturer, it is always preferable to take the size just above.
 With ½ or ⅓ intervals of measurement as there are currently this will not make shoes too big for your feet.

 On trial, put on your shoes with the walking socks you usually use.
 Try your shoes on with the thickest pair you normally put on.
 Lace up your shoes as if you are going for a hike and walk for at least 30 yards so that your feet are well-positioned.
 This is only how you will feel if there is any discomfort or comfort.

 Do not hesitate to go down or up a few steps to check that your foot does not stumble painfully during these phases.
 Normally you should be comfortable after a few minutes and feel if it is the size of hiking boot you need!

 What types of socks?

 Of course, the type of socks you choose will directly influence the precision and/or comfort you are looking for.
 To date, there are no “miracle socks” that meet all needs and all uses (in hot weather, in cold weather, thin, or thick, etc.).
 It all depends on the composition.